mgreter/webmerge/README.md

 ========
 Asset Manager for Front End Development (JS, CSS, Images)

+The code has undergone a major re-factoring and this README hasn't been updated yet to reflect all the latest changes and features in the master branch!

 Features
 ========
 - Merge, join and optimize SCSS, CSS and JavaScript files